myseq/Lab21/README.md

 # Lab21 (README.md)

-Lab21 is a series of tutorials created for learning different technologies :technologist:.
+`Lab21` is a series of tutorials created for learning different technologies :technologist:.

-Lab21 is mostly developed with  _**DevOps**_ model in mind.
-Each of the tutorial comes with `README.md`, and anyone can easily follow along.
+It is mostly developed with  _**DevOps**_ model in mind.
+Each of the tutorial comes with `README.md`, and anyone can follow along.

 :cowboy_hat_face: I've invested a lot of my time :hourglass: in _building_ them as small projects, and **make** the improvement happen :sparkler: from time to time.

 ## Lab21 Tutorials

 All the tutorials are created by following Greek alphabet.
 Below is the list of tutorials and the brief description.

 |      | Projects | Description      | Year |